 Over the next two hundred years, the area was raided frequently by the MacDonald Lords of the Isles, powerful rulers of a semi-independent kingdom in western Scotland, In 1509 the Castle was given to John Grant in perpetuity, on condition that he repair and rebuild the castle.
 Different Scottish clans battled over the castle but in the end, Grant regained the castle and was also awarded Cameron lands.

-Repairs continued as late as 1623, although the castle was no longer a favoured residence.
+Repairs continued as late as 1623, although the castle was no longer a favored residence.
 When Oliver Cromwell invaded Scotland in 1650, he chose to build forts at either end of the Great Glen instead of using Urquhart.
 In 1692, the towering gatehouse was deliberately blown up so that the castle could never again be a military stronghold.

 What to See at Urquhart Castle